khushvind/Producer-Consumer-and-Reader-Writer-Locks/README.md

-# Operating Systems Assignment 4: Producer-Consumer and Reader-Writer Locks
+# Operating Systems: Producer-Consumer and Reader-Writer Locks

 This repository contains implementations for two synchronization problems in C as part of the MTL458 Operating Systems course assignment: